 - and be aware of food allergies and intolerances.

 It also offers ideas and tips from childcare workers on how to inspire children through food.
 Links are provided throughout the book to show where activities support delivery of the EYFS and Foundation Phase so you can connnect your activites back to the frameworks in England and Wales.
+Please note this book has not been updated to reflect the requirements of the new curriculum for Wales.

 Included are 15 easy, tasty recipes that can be used for menus in all childcare settings.